kylenotfound/Tattery/README.md

 If you had a terminal session open, be sure to restart it and then run:
 >php artisan db:wipe

 >php artisan migrate

 All the migrations should have run now succesfully.

+## Next run the following to generate an app key and set up the local file storage system

+>php artisan key:generate

+>php artisan storage:link

 ## To launch the devlopment server: